troveski/Tapir-the-tracker/README.md

 # Tracking -
-Aqui vou explorar o uso do tracking para melhorar o object detection para objetos muito especificos
+Here I will explore the use of tracking to enhance object detection for very specific objects.